Florida governor complains U.S. not doing enough to fight Zika

-CHICAGO/MIAMI (Reuters) - Florida Governor Rick Scott said on Wednesday the federal government had so far not delivered all the Zika antibody tests and laboratory support he had requested as the state battles the spread of the virus.
+CHICAGO, Aug 24 (Reuters) - Florida Governor Rick Scott on Wednesday said the federal government has so far not delivered all of the Zika antibody tests and laboratory support he has requested as the state battles the spread of the virus.

-The complaint came as Zika cases mounted in some of the state's most popular tourist destinations, and some residents pushed for more information about a feared virus that has altered their daily lives.
+The complaint comes as Zika cases mount in some of the most popular tourist destinations in the state.

 On Wednesday, the Florida Department of Health reported a second non-travel related case of Zika in Palm Beach County, bringing the state's total to 43 cases.